brissons/mandelbrot-server/README.md

 # mandelbrot-service

-> A server that returns an image from the Mandelbrot set.
+> A servince that returns an image from the Mandelbrot set.

 The service endpoint is hosted on [Heroku](https://www.heroku.com/), and can be found [here](https://mandelbrot-service.herokuapp.com/mandelbrot).
 The first query may take a few moments to load.